UncleDan/jekyll-blog/_posts/2019-05-05-nethserver-6-x-expanding-capacity-by-adding-two-new-disks-in-mirror.md

 ---
 ```
 THIS ARTICLE IS STILL IN BETA STAGE! (although the first tests gave encouraging results)
-Use the informations at AT YOUR OWN.
+Use the informations at AT YOUR OWN RISK.
 I am not responsible of any damage to you system,
 data loss or any other occurrence.
 ```
 # Nethserver 6.x - Expanding capacity by adding two new disks in mirror